Caleb-Huo/MIS-Kmeans/README.md

 ## How to use this R package:

-* After installing this package from github, In R console:
+* After installing this package from github (with build_vignettes=TRUE), In R console:
 ```R
 browseVignettes("MISKmeans")
 ```